samorani/MatchingPPE/README.md

 User defined strategy to allocate PPE
 The function must have the following arguments:

-    ppestrategy(D,R,M)
+    ppestrategy(date, Dt,Rt,M)

 where,

+- `date` is a datetime with the current date
-- `D` is a pandas.DataFrame object whose rows contain the donors requests
+- `Dt` is a pandas.DataFrame object whose rows contain the current donor requests
-- `R` is a pandas.DataFrame object whose rows contain the recipients requests
+- `Rt` is a pandas.DataFrame object whose rows contain the current recipient requests
 - `M` is a pandas.DataFrameobject that reports the distance between each donor and each recipient.

 *Default: proximity_match_strategy*